Cynamide/SCAII_Drive_Image_Classification/readme.md

 # Overview

-This is my TensorFlow implementation of the problem statement given to me by members of SCAAI
+This is my TensorFlow implementation of the problem statement given to me by members of SCAAI (Symbiosis Centre for Applied Artificial Intelligence).
+The link to drive containing dataset is ```https://drive.google.com/drive/folders/1-yeghThoV7jE50XcYYdMK5ER9CA-1ymG?usp=sharing```

 ## Prerequisites